Cleaning, maintaining and disinfecting PLEXIGLAS® correctly

 Hardly any dirt sticks to the non-porous surface of PLEXIGLAS®.
 But should the brand acrylic glass still become dusty or dirty, it is easy to clean.
 Often, all it takes is water and a soft cloth.
 However, sometimes special cleaning agents are required.
-Find out here which cleaners are suitable, how to proceed with the cleaning and what you should avoid.
+Find out here which agents are suitable for cleaning and disinfecting, how to proceed and what you should avoid.

 No time to spare?
 Here are some quick tips for readers in a hurry!